Flockenberger/bdo-knowledge-waypoints/readme.md

 THIS REPOSITORY IS A WORK IN PROGRESS.
 STUFF MAY BE INCOMPLETE OR MISSING!

+Currently this repository contains 510 out of 898 knowledge categories, with missing entries inside those 510 as well, so keep that in mind!

 This repository contains a collection of Knowledge Waypoint files for Black Desert Online (BDO).
 These waypoints provide quick access to various in-game locations.